Mahé Municipality

-Mahé Municipality is the seat of local administration of the Mahé Region which belongs to the Union Territory of Puducherry.
-Mahé Municipality has been in existence for more than 200 years since its establishment under the French Regime.
-Mahé Municipal area comprises 9 km^{2} with a single Assembly Constituency.
-The last Mayor and the first Chairman of this municipality was Late.
-V. N. Purushothaman.
-Municipal Council was not in existence with effect from 1978.
-Thereafter the Regional Administrator, Mahé / Regional Executive Officer, Mahé used to exercise the power of the chairman and Vice-chairman in the capacity of special officer of Mahé Municipal Council.
-After 1978, an elected Municipal Council was only in power during 2006–11.
+Mahé Municipality is the seat of local administration of the Mahé Region which belongs to the union territory of Puducherry.
+Mahé Municipality has been in existence for more than 200 years since its establishment under the French regime.
+The Mahé Municipal area comprises 9 km^{2} with a single assembly constituency.
+The last mayor and the first chairman of this municipality was the late V. N. Purushothaman.
+A municipal council was not in existence with effect from 1978.
+Thereafter the regional administrator, Mahé / regional executive officer, Mahé exercised the power of the chairman and vice-chairman in the capacity of special officer of Mahé Municipal Council.
+After 1978, an elected municipal council was only in power during 2006–11.